A Brief History of the Marque

 There was no Bert in the family prior to Bert Senior, whose father's name was William (there seems to be a lot of confusion about this).
 Granddad also had a company which overlapped with his other ventures called Houlding and Co -'The Motorcycle People' - and he is shown sitting ouside its premises in Preston (Lancashire) in 1920 on an Indian machine, for which he had distribution rights in the North-West.

-If you have a query about Toreador motorcycles, or have some information to add about these vintage British machines, please contact us
+If you have a query about Toreador or Matador motorcycles please contact us